elastic/kibana/rfcs/text/0015_buildkite.md

 #### Scheduled Builds

-[Build has scheduled build](https://buildkite.com/docs/pipelines/scheduled-builds) support with a cron-like syntax.
+[Buildkite has scheduled build](https://buildkite.com/docs/pipelines/scheduled-builds) support with a cron-like syntax.
 Schedules are defined separately from the pipeline yaml, and can be managed via the UI, API, or terraform.

 ### Desired